mstksg/inCode/copy/entries/five-point-haskell-2.md

 [natural transformation]: https://en.wikipedia.org/wiki/Natural_transformation

-Basically of you have natural transformation `h :: forall a.
+Basically, if you have a natural transformation `h :: forall a.
 F a -> G a`, with `Functor F` and `Functor G`, then we have:

 ```haskell